 What does framework selection cost in engineering time?

-Which framework does arsum use for client projects?
+Which framework does Arsum use for client projects?

 We don’t have one default framework – selection depends entirely on the client’s workflow, team expertise, and production requirements.
 We run a structured evaluation as part of every engagement.
 In practice, LangGraph and CrewAI handle most of our builds, with LlamaIndex for data-heavy use cases.